-Passive Reserves Rev 0 3 10 activation of Council's passive reserves and Exp 406 613 541 open spaces.
-NET (406) (610) (531) Safe and Inclusive Communities To work in collaboration with relevant agencies to continuously improve the Municipal Emergency Management Plan.
-To facilitate planning to ensure Cardinia Shire Council remains at the forefront of Emergency Management.
+Passive Reserves Development of strategic direction and Rev 0 3 10 activation of Council's passive reserves and Ехр 406 613 541 open spaces.
+NET (406) (610) (531) Safe and Inclusive To work in collaboration with relevant agencies 557 322 181 Communities to continuously improve the Municipal Ехр 1,354 2,002 1,531 Emergency Management Plan.
+To facilitate planning to ensure Cardinia Shire Council NET (797) (1,680) (1,349) remains at the forefront of Emergency Management.
 Develop Council's capacity and capability to undertake its mandated Emergency Management roles and responsibilities.
-Exp NET 557 1,354 (797) 322 2,002 (1,680) 181 1,531 (1,349) Sealed Roads To maintain the sealed road network in order to provide safe travel for vehicles and pedestrians and to enable the preservation of the network at an acceptable standard.
-0 963 (963) 2 1,133 (1,131) 2 1,086 (1,083) Strategic Planning Develop and maintain a sound planning policy framework to provide for the sustainable development of the natural and built environment in the Shire.
-8 2,307 (2,300) 60 2,052 (1,992) 23 2,138 (2,115) Unsealed Roads To maintain the unsealed road network in order to provide safe travel of vehicles - pedestrians and to enable the preservation of the network at an acceptable standard.
-1,712 3,684 (1,972) 1,681 4,191 (2,510) 1,632 4,470 (2,839) Weed Management To manage current weed populations in an effective manner across the Shire's open space and road reserve network, with a long term aim to reach eradication.
-126 309 (183) 229 437 (208) 29 304 (275)
+Sealed Roads To maintain the sealed road network in order to Rev 0 2 2 provide safe travel for vehicles and pedestrians 963 1,133 1,086 and to enable the preservation of the network at an acceptable standard.
+NET (963) (1,131) (1,083) Strategic Planning Develop and maintain a sound planning policy framework to provide for the sustainable Rev 8 60 23 2,307 2,052 2,138 development of the natural and built environment in the Shire.
+NET (2,300) (1,992) (2,115) Unsealed Roads To maintain the unsealed road network in order 1,712 1,681 1,632 to provide safe travel of vehicles - pedestrians and to enable the preservation of the network at 3,684 4,191 4,470 an acceptable standard.
+NET (1,972) (2,510) (2,839) Weed Management To manage current weed populations in an Reference manner across the Shire's open space Fy Rev 126 229 29 effective manner across the Shire's open space 309 437 304 NET (183) (208) (275) io reach eradication. ·

-18 Inspections and maintenance of the road network in accordance with the Road Management Plan.
-19 Commence delivery of the federally funded 'Sealing the Dandenong Ranges and surrounds road construction program.
+18 Inspections and main ntenance of the road network in accordance with the Road Management Plan.

+Commence delivery of the federally funded 'Sealing the Dandenong Ranges and surrounds road construction program.

 20 Implementation of Road Development Program to seal strategic collector roads.

 21 Implement new services and roll out behaviour change program that reduce food organic waste to landfill.

-22 Protect and improve biodiversity across the Shire by increasing the quantity and quality of indigenous flora and fauna and reduce the extent of weeds.
+Protect and improve biodiversity across the Shire by increasing the quantity and quality of indigenous flora and fauna and reduce the extent of weeds.

-Annual prioritised works to existing buildings, which will improve access, use and engagement by our diverse community.
-Works will meet enhanced and over and above Disability Discrimination Act requirements where feasible.
-24 Upgrade of the Gembrook Reserve Sports Pavilion.
-25 Continue operations and engagement with community stakeholders to activate the Hills Hub. - Implement the Aspirational Energy Transition Plan including, energy saving retrofits and solar power for council buildings.
-Implement the Integrated Water Management Plan including investigating water efficiency and alternative water sources.
-28 Implementation of Environmental Sustainable Design elements into infrastructure works and new buildings.
+- Annual prioritised works to existing buildings, which will improve access, use and engagement by our diverse community.
+Works will meet enhanced and over and above Disability Discrimination Act requirements where feasible. - 24 Upgrade of the Gembrook Reserve Sports Pavilion. - 25 Continue operations and engagement with community stakeholders to activate the Hills Hub. - 26 Implement the Aspirational Energy Transition Plan including, energy saving retrofits and solar power for council buildings. - 27 Implement the Integrated Water Management Plan including investigating water efficiency and alternative water sources. - 28 Implementation of Environmental Sustainable Design elements into infrastructure works and new buildings.